 - (1) General information about the nature and scope of the development subject to these regulations. - (2) For Applicants that request an alternative to on-site provision of affordable housing, evidence that the proposed alternative will further affordable housing opportunities in the Town to an equivalent or greater extent than compliance with the otherwise applicable on-site requirements of this Section. - (3) The total number of market rate units and Affordable Dwelling Units in the development. - (4) The number of bedrooms and bathrooms in each Affordable Dwelling Unit. - (5) The approximate square footage of each Affordable Dwelling Unit. - (6) The approximate location within any multifamily residential structure, or any subdivision of land, of each Affordable Dwelling Unit. - (7) The pricing for each Affordable Dwelling Unit or Lot.
 The pricing of each unit or lot shall be determined at time of approval.
-At time of sale this price may be adjusted if there has been a change in the median income or a change in the formulas used in this ordinance.

-- (8) The order of completion of market rate and Affordable Dwelling Units. - (9) Documentation and specifications regarding the exterior appearance, materials and finishes of the development for each of the Affordable Dwelling Units, unless it is stated that market rate units and Affordable Dwelling Units shall have identical exterior finishes. - (10) Any and all other information that the Town Manager may require that are needed to achieve the Councils affordable housing goals.
+At time of sale this price may be adjusted if there has been a change in the median income or a change in the formulas used in this ordinance. - (8) The order of completion of market rate and Affordable Dwelling Units. - (9) Documentation and specifications regarding the exterior appearance, materials and finishes of the development for each of the Affordable Dwelling Units, unless it is stated that market rate units and Affordable Dwelling Units shall have identical exterior finishes. - (10) Documentation of features incorporated into the design of the Affordable Dwelling Units that accommodate lifelong living and aging in place.
+Examples of such features, also referred to as components of "Universal